elastest/elastest.io-docs/docs/deploying/aws.md

 No more configuration is needed.
 Click on **Next** -> **Next** -> **Create**

 Your stack status will show _CREATE_IN_PROGRESS_.
-Wait a few minutes until it shows _CREATE_COMPLETE_.
+Wait a few minutes (between 20 ~ 30) until it shows _CREATE_COMPLETE_.
 Then you can check _Output_ tab to see the URL where you can access your ElasTest dashboard.

 <div class="docs-gallery inline-block">
     <a data-fancybox="gallery-1" href="/docs/deploying/images/output_tab.png"><img class="img-responsive img-wellcome" src="/docs/deploying/images/output_tab.png"/></a>